×

 Key Takeaways

-• We believe the current market offers significant value opportunities as overall market breadth improves and capital flows shift away from high-flying growth stocks toward overlooked, high-quality businesses.
+• We believe the shifting market regime offers significant value opportunities, especially as overall market breadth improves and capital flows shift away from high-flying growth stocks toward overlooked, high-quality businesses.

 Market Overview